origoss-labs/charts/charts/corteza/hack/corteza-all-in-one/README.md

 ## Minikube

+Minikube makes use of several types of drivers, allowing running the cluster either on a virtual machine, or in a container.
+Therefore, accessing the cluster's storage differs based on the driver chosen.

 Some hypervisors have built-in host folder sharing.
 Driver mounts are reliable with good performance, but the paths are not predictable across operating systems or hypervisors:
 |    Driver    |   OS    | HostFolder |       VM       |
 | ------------ | ------- | ---------- | -------------- |